BillBrazill/f5_terraform/Azure_DMZ_To_Onprem/README.md

 ## Configuration Example

 The following is an example configuration diagram for this solution deployment.
 In this scenario, all access to the BIG-IP VE cluster (Active/Active) is through an ALB.
 The IP addresses in this example may be different in your implementation.
+Please check the [Reference Architecture](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/dmz/secure-vnet-hybrid) for detail

 ![Configuration Example](./dmz-private.png)